Winter Weather Advisory issued for Foothills of the Northern Blue Mountains of Oregon by NWS - NewsBreak

 Winter Weather Advisory issued for Ochoco-John Day Highlands by NWS

 Effective: 2022-12-29 04:00:00 PST Expires: 2022-12-30 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: Ochoco-John Day Highlands WINTER WEATHER ADVISORY IN EFFECT FROM 4 AM THURSDAY TO 4 PM PST FRIDAY ABOVE 4500 FEET * WHAT...Snow expected above 4500 feet.
-Total snow accumulations of 4 to 6 inches with locally higher amounts possible.
-Winds gusting as high as 40 mph. * WHERE...Ochoco-John Day Highlands. * WHEN...From 4 AM Thursday to 4 PM PST Friday. * IMPACTS...Travel could be very difficult.
-The hazardous conditions likely impact travel over the pass areas.
+Target Area: Ochoco-John Day Highlands WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 PM PST FRIDAY ABOVE 4500 FEET * WHAT...Snow expected above 4500 feet.
+Total snow accumulations of 4 to 6 inches.
+Winds gusting as high as 40 mph. * WHERE...Ochoco-John Day Highlands. * WHEN...Until 4 PM PST Friday. * IMPACTS...Travel could be very difficult.

 Comments / 0